Sicheng-Pan/GSoC-2023/index.md

 }
 ```

 Now we need to serialize and deserialize all relevant information across the IPC channel.

 For *R* functions and objects, I use the built-in *R* functions `serialize` and `deserialize` to them to bit vectors (i.e. `Vec<u8>`).

 For *polars* series, my initial implementation was first serializing it to bits and then transfering the bits across the channel, but the performance was not ideal when the series contain a lot of data.
 As suggested by the code above, eventually I chose to create shared memory across processes, and then send the information about the shared memory across the channel.
 In this way I can avoid transfering large amount of bits across the channel.

-But still, I have to serialize and deserialize the series, as I am unsure about the underlying structure of the series and could not directly create shared memory upon them, so there's still space for improvements.
+But still, I have to serialize and deserialize the *polars* series to and from bits.
+This is because I am unsure about the underlying structure of the series, as a result of which I could not directly create shared memory upon them, so there's still space for improvements.

+### Background *R* process pool for better overheads

-With the functionalities implemented above, we could already offload the user tasks to background, even with *R* functions involved.
-A minor problem is that we're always creating *R* processes when needed, and throwing them away when finished.
+With the functionalities implemented above, we could already offload the user tasks to background, even with *R* functions involved, but we also have a minor problem: we're always creating *R* processes when needed, and throwing them away when finished.

 This could be improved with a pool of live *R* processes where we could directly fetch and store *R* processes, and this could eliminate the unecessary (and costly) construction and destruction of *R* processes.

 I also implements common routines to shrink/expand the pool, lease/return the *R* process, and directly dispatching a task to an available *R* process.
 Initially, the pool only had a soft cap: if the cap is reached, new *R* processes could still be created but will be destroyed on finish.
 My mentor suggests that this may lead to unexpected behavior in performance from the users' perspective, and could make it hard for the users to limit the usages of additional *R* processes by the library.
 He refactored the implementation of the pool so that it now has a hard cap, and threads have to wait if the cap is reached while all existing *R* processes are in-use.
 Thanks a lot for his help!

 Finally, we have a way to execute large queries in the background!
 For example: